In this section

 category

-The list of categories that the URL must match (not case-sensitive).
-The list may contain the following values:
+List of categories that the URL must match (case-insensitive):

-"owners_notice"—websites added due to a notice from copyright owner;
+•owners_notice—websites added due to a notice from a copyright owner;

 String or table of strings